Summary of Decameron tales: Second tale (IV, 2)

-Friar Alberto deceives a woman into believing that the Angel Gabriel is in love with her.
+Friar Alberto deceives a woman into believing that the Archangel Gabriel is in love with her.
 As an excuse to sleep with her, Friar Alberto tells her that Gabriel can enter his body.
 Afterward, for fear of her kinsmen, he flings himself out of her window and finds shelter in the house of a poor man.
-The next day the poor man leads him in the guise of a wild man into the piazza, where, being recognized, he is apprehended by his fellow monks and imprisoned.
+The next day the poor man leads him in the guise of a wild man into the piazza, where, being recognized, he is apprehended by his fellow friars and imprisoned.

 Pampinea tells the second tale of the day, which is a very ancient tale.
 Supposedly it comes from an episode in the life of Alexander the Great.
 Other notable previous recordings of it include Josephus's Jewish Antiquities, the Pantschantantra, and One Thousand and One Arabian Nights.

 Third tale (IV, 3)

 Three young men love three sisters, and flee with them to Crete.
 The eldest of the sisters slays her lover for jealousy.
 The second saves the life of the first by yielding herself to the Duke of Crete.
 Her lover slays her, and makes off with the first: the third sister and her lover are charged with the murder, are arrested and confess the crime.
-They escape death by bribing the guards, flee destitute to Rhodes, and there in destitution die.
+They escape death by bribing the guards, flee destitute to Rhodes, and die in destitution there.